Controlled vocabulary: Indexing languages

 When indexing a document, the indexer also has to choose the level of indexing exhaustivity, the level of detail in which the document is described.
 For example, using low indexing exhaustivity, minor aspects of the work will not be described with index terms.
 In general the higher the indexing exhaustivity, the more terms indexed for each document.

 In recent years free text search as a means of access to documents has become popular.
 This involves using natural language indexing with an indexing exhaustively set to maximum (every word in the text is indexed).
-Many studies have been done to compare the efficiency and effectiveness of free text searches against documents that have been indexed by experts using a few well chosen controlled vocabulary descriptors.
+These methods have been compared in some studies, such as the 2007 article, "A Comparative Evaluation of Full-text, Concept-based, and Context-sensitive Search".

 Advantages

 Controlled vocabularies are often claimed to improve the accuracy of free text searching, such as to reduce irrelevant items in the retrieval list.
 These irrelevant items (false positives) are often caused by the inherent ambiguity of natural language.
 Take the English word football for example.
 Football is the name given to a number of different team sports.
 Worldwide the most popular of these team sports is association football, which also happens to be called soccer in several countries.
 The word football is also applied to rugby football (rugby union and rugby league), American football, Australian rules football, Gaelic football, and Canadian football.
 A search for football therefore will retrieve documents that are about several completely different sports.
 Controlled vocabulary solves this problem by tagging the documents in such a way that the ambiguities are eliminated.

 Compared to free text searching, the use of a controlled vocabulary can dramatically increase the performance of an information retrieval system, if performance is measured by precision (the percentage of documents in the retrieval list that are actually relevant to the search topic).

 In some cases controlled vocabulary can enhance recall as well, because unlike natural language schemes, once the correct preferred term is searched, there is no need to search for other terms that might be synonyms of that term.